Shrrestha217/Crypto_Trading_Platform/README.md

-# Crypto_Trading_Platform
-# 💹 Full-Stack Cryptocurrency Trading Platform
+# 💹 Crypto Trading Platform
 A secure and responsive cryptocurrency trading application built using **Java**, **Spring Boot**, and **React**.
 This platform provides real-time market data, wallet management features, AI chatbot support, and robust authentication — all designed to enhance the crypto trading experience.

 ---